seL4/camkes-tool/docs/index.md

   as objects of type `Reference`.

-> This function attempts to resolve these to objects defined elsewhere in the AST. `allow_forward` indicates whether objects after the current point should be considered when resolving symbols.
+> This function attempts to resolve these to objects defined elsewhere in the AST.
 Note that references can still exist in the returned AST if they could not be resolved to any existing object.

 **`show(o)`**